Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Etruscan road networks

 where $d_{jk/i}$ is the path between $j$ and $k$, both neighbors of $i$, if we would remove $i$ from the system.
 Averaging over all the nodes, a measure of the local efficiency ($\Eloc$) of the network under consideration is obtained.

 After exploring other network properties, we concluded that these five (\ie $\avg {s}$, $\avg {l}$, $\avg C$, $\Eglob$ and $\Eloc$) are adequate and sufficient to characterize the system.
 The first three provided enough information about the overall connectivity (number and length of the connections, fraction of closed triangles), and the efficiency measures indicate to what extent the topology was suitable for certain dynamic processes (\eg information exchange) taking place on the network.
-After trying several rewiring algorithms, we concluded that it is not possible to obtain two networks with very similar values of these five measures that, at the same time, have very different values of other common structural indexes (\eg assortativity, degree centralization, strength centralization, average shortest path length \citep{albert_2002,boccaletti_2006}).
+After trying several network generator models, \eg random geometric graph or spatial Erdos-Renyi graph (see~\citealp{barthelemy_2011}) with the same node positions and total link length, we concluded that it is not possible to obtain two networks with very similar values of these five measures that, at the same time, have very different values of other common structural indexes (\eg assortativity, degree centralization, strength centralization, average shortest path length \citep{albert_2002,boccaletti_2006}).

 Tab.~\ref{tab:emp} provides a characterization of the empirical networks from these 5 structural features.
-Among all the considered metrics, whose implications are discussed in further details in the Section \ref{sec:results}, we would like to highlight the high global efficiency of these networks, despite the relatively low connectivity (the corresponding fully connected networks have a total amount of connection length that is between $150$ and $300$ times that of the empirical ones).
+Among all the considered metrics, whose implications are discussed in further details in the Section \ref{sec:validation}, we would like to highlight the high global efficiency of these networks, despite the relatively low connectivity (the corresponding fully connected networks have a total amount of connection length that is between $150$ and $300$ times that of the empirical ones).
 Hence, we had a preliminary indication of the good quality of the design of Etruscan terrestrial infrastructure.